Pitt-JonesLab/Greenchip/README.md

 breakeven comparisons between all data within that folder structure.
 Runs immediately after hitting "chose analysis mode".

-g) Carbon Emissions Plot

-This plot shows the grams CO2 equivalent per kilowatt hour to operate/manufacture a system in each state.

 #### Input Format (modes e,f)

 Currently, All_Indifference, All_Breakeven expect a specific format.